rocicorp/replicache/doc/design.md

     pushAuth: string,
     pullURL: string,
     pullAuth: string,
+    // Registers the mutators, which are used to make changes to the data.
+    mutators: {[name: string]: MutatorImpl}
   });

-  // Registers a mutator, which is used to make changes to the data. register<Return, Args>(
-    name: string,
-    mutatorImpl: MutatorImpl<Return, Args>,
-  ): Mutator<Return, Args>;

   // Subcribe to changes to the underlying data.
 Every time the underlying data changes onData is called.
   // The function is also called once the first time the subscription is added.